kaelzhang/ctrip-apollo/README.md

 ### await namespace.ready(): this

-Fetch the configuration from config service for the first time or fallback to local cache file.
+Read the local cache file if exists, and fetch the configuration from config service for the first time if `options.skipInitFetchIfCacheFound` is set to `false` (the default value).

+If there is no cache file and it fails to fetch configurations, this method will reject.

 **MAKE SURE** we await `namespace.ready()` before any `namespace.config()` or `namespace.get()` methods are invoked.